nodejs/node-addon-api/doc/async_worker.md

 Once created, execution is requested by calling `Napi::AsyncWorker::Queue`.
 When a thread is available for execution the `Napi::AsyncWorker::Execute` method will be invoked.
-Once `Napi::AsyncWorker::Execute` complets either `Napi::AsyncWorker::OnOK` or `Napi::AsyncWorker::OnError` will be invoked.
+Once `Napi::AsyncWorker::Execute` completes either `Napi::AsyncWorker::OnOK` or `Napi::AsyncWorker::OnError` will be invoked.
 Once the `Napi::AsyncWorker::OnOK` or `Napi::AsyncWorker::OnError` methods are complete the `Napi::AsyncWorker` instance is destructed.